 Curdling: God forbid (forgive the exaggeration, but this is a serious matter for us), if your ganache curdles, gently stir in a couple of tablespoons of hot cream (if you happen to have that extra pack of cream) , keeping your whisk or spatula submerged.
 Then strain, pray for it to work.

 Storing: Ganache made with only heavy cream and chocolate (with no added butter and the rest of the things) can be stored at room temp for 2 days, in the refrigerator for a week and frozen for 3 months.
 If you have added butter, its better to refrigerate the ganache.
-I find it very handy to have ganache in the freezer for use as cake frosting or on a dessert or for a blog picture :).
-Frozen ganache can be microwaved on HIGH power for a few minutes to get it all gooey and liquid in no time.
+I find it very handy to have ganache in the freezer for use as cake frosting or as dessert topping .
+Frozen ganache can be microwaved on HIGH power for a minute or more to get it all gooey and liquid in no time.

 Wicked Ways With Ganache : You could use ganache to either pour, whip or pipe it for different kinds of decorative effect.

-Pouring ganache : If you want to pour ganache on a cake, pour as soon as it is just slightly warm but still pourable.
+Pouring ganache : If you want to pour ganache on a cake, first brush any crumbs off the cake.
+Pour as soon as it is just slightly warm but still pourable.
 If pouring ganache on a chilled dessert like a mousse, chill the mousse thoroughly so that the warm ganche does not melt your dessert.
 It will also set quickly.
-If you would be pouring the ganache on a cake, you could palce the cake on a cooling rack with a tray underneath to catch the drip and pour the ganache.
+If you would be pouring the ganache on a cake, you could place the cake on a cooling rack with a tray underneath to catch the drip and pour the ganache.
 Then lift the cake carefully ( with heart in mouth) and place on the cake platter.
 I prefer to keep it on the serving platter, then pour the ganache in the center.
-Tilt the cake very very carefully to spread the ganache, no need to use a spatula.
+Tilt the platter very very carefully to spread the ganache, no need to use a spatula.
 I did this for the Queen Of Sheba Cake cake below and was very pleased with the results.
 I read about this trick somewhere, not able to recall the source.

-Whipped ganache: To whip or pipe ganache the ganache must be cool.
+To whip or pipe ganache the ganache must be cool.
 Cool it at room temperature or place on a bowl of ice till its cool to the touch but not very cold.
 Do not whip when its too cold.
 If the ganache gets very cold, keep it in a warm place in the kitchen to warm, do not reheat.
-You could also place lukewarm ganache and whip vigorously by hand or with a hand mixer on medium high speed until the mixture cools, is lighter in color and fluffy.
-If you over whip it becomes grainy.
 Whipped ganache looks fabulous when piped on a dark ganache frosted cake.

 Piping: To pipe, cool the ganache till thick enough to pipe.

-Leftover ganache : If you have any left over, you could make truffles (on my to-do list since ages) or simply freeze for later use.
+Leftover ganache : If you have any left over, you could make truffles or simply freeze for later use.
+To make truffles, refrigerate ganache till very firm.
+Scoop out small balls with a melon baller or spoon, then roll in cocoa.
+Keep refrigerated.

 If making ganache for the very first time, you may find this video useful. http://www.joyofbaking.com/